 The concept that people will be “made whole” with some dollar amount, is a farce.
 But this is the system that we have.

 So, let’s talk about the money.
 It’s not about what it can buy you.
 It’s not about a big pay day.
-It’s certainly not a way to get rich quick.
-And it’s never about what you would take to go through it again.
-In a word, it’s about respect.
+It is certainly not a way to get rich quick, and it’s never about what you would take to go through it again.
+In a word, the money is about respect.
 It’s a score.
 It’s a measure.

 What the insurance companies – and 99% of the time there is an insurance company – don’t want you to understand, is that the money is a score.
 It is recognition of everything you went through.
 That bears repeating.
 A Personal Injury settlement is recognition of everything you went through.

 Our work is about making sure that responsible parties are held accountable for the damage that they have caused.
-That they are held responsible for the doctor’s appointments, the waiting rooms, the lost wages, the messy house, and all the havoc this has wreaked on your life.
+We make sure that they are held responsible for the doctor’s appointments, the waiting rooms, the lost wages, the messy house, and all the havoc this has wreaked on your life.
 This is about how your injuries impacted you, your ability to take care of yourself, your home, and those you love.
-This is about how your injuries impacted your work and doing things you enjoy.
-And in the end, a settlement provides closure, so that you can move on and leave this event in the past.
+It is about how your injuries impacted your work and doing things you enjoy.
+In the end, a settlement provides closure, so that you can move on and leave this event in the past.

 A desire for justice and validation does not make you the villain.
 Your case should be taken seriously, and you should not have to apologize for it.